rolling-scopes-school/tasks/react/modules/tasks/project-setup.md

       ```js
       import js from "@eslint/js";
       import globals from "globals";
+      import reactHooks from "eslint-plugin-react-hooks";
       import reactRefresh from "eslint-plugin-react-refresh";
+      import reactPlugin from "eslint-plugin-react";
-      import reactX from "eslint-plugin-react-x";
+      import eslintConfigPrettier from "eslint-config-prettier/flat";
       import tseslint from "typescript-eslint";
-      import eslintConfigPrettier from "eslint-config-prettier/flat";
       import { defineConfig, globalIgnores } from "eslint/config";

       export default defineConfig([